Intersectionality: Psychology

 Researchers in psychology have incorporated intersection effects since the 1950s.
 These intersection effects were based on studying the lenses of biases, heuristics, stereotypes, and judgments.
 Psychologists have extended research in psychological biases to the areas of cognitive and motivational psychology.
-What is found, is that every human mind has its own biases in judgment and decision-making that tend to preserve the status quo by avoiding change and attention to ideas that exist outside one's personal realm of perception.
+What is found is that every human mind has its own biases in judgment and decision-making that tend to preserve the status quo by avoiding change and attention to ideas that exist outside one's personal realm of perception.
 Psychological interaction effects span a range of variables, although person-by-situation effects are the most examined category.
 As a result, psychologists do not construe the interaction effect of demographics such as gender and race as either more noteworthy or less noteworthy than any other interaction effect.
 In addition, oppression can be regarded as a subjective construct when viewed as an absolute hierarchy.

-Even if an objective definition of oppression was reached, person-by-situation effects would make it difficult to deem certain persons or categories of persons as uniformly oppressed.
-For instance, black men are stereotypically perceived as criminals, which makes it much more difficult for them to get hired for a job than a white man.
-However, gay black men are perceived as harmless, which increases their chances of getting employed and receiving bonuses, despite the fact that gay males are also socially disadvantaged.
-The stereotype of gay men as harmless helps black men transcend their reputation for criminality.
+Even if an objective definition of oppression were reached, person-by-situation effects would make it difficult to deem certain persons or categories of persons as uniformly oppressed.
+For instance, Black men are stereotypically perceived as criminals, which makes it much more difficult for them to get hired for a job than a white man.
+However, gay Black men are perceived as harmless, which increases their chances of getting employed and receiving bonuses, even though gay males are also socially disadvantaged.
+The stereotype of gay men as harmless helps Black men transcend their reputation for criminality.
 Several psychological studies have likewise shown that possessing multiple oppressed or marginalized identities has effects that are not necessarily additive, or even multiplicative, but rather, interactive in complex ways.

 One of the main issues that affects the research of intersectionality is the construct problem.
 Constructs are what scientists use to build blocks of understanding within their field of study.
 It is important because it gives us something to measure.
-As mentioned previously, it is incredibly difficult to define oppression and, specifically, the feeling of being oppressed and ways that different kinds of oppression may interact as a construct.
+As mentioned previously, it is incredibly difficult to define oppression and, specifically, the feeling of being oppressed and the ways that different kinds of oppression may interact as a construct.
 As psychology grows and changes its ability to define constructs, this research will likely improve.

 Remediation

-To provide sufficient preventive, redressive and deterrent remedies, judges in courts and others working in conflict resolution mechanisms take into account intersectional dimensions.
+To provide sufficient preventive, redressive, and deterrent remedies, judges in courts and others working in conflict resolution mechanisms take into account intersectional dimensions.